eclipser-fx/interceptor/SECURITY.md

 - If you have write access to the repository, use GitHub's private security advisory flow.
-- Otherwise, email the maintainers via the contact address listed on the project page, and include "guardrail-evidence" in the subject line.
+- Otherwise, email the maintainers via the contact address listed on the project page, and include "interceptor" in the subject line.

 Please include: